Stephen-Seo/AnotherAURHelper/README.md

 The AUR Helper requires several things:

-  - A CHROOT to build in
+  - A CHROOT to build in.
-  - A "checking GNUPG" directory that contains the GPG public keys that will be checked when building the PKGBUILD
+  - A "checking GNUPG" directory that contains the GPG public keys that will be checked when building the PKGBUILD.
   - A "singing GNUPG" directory that contains the GPG private key that will sign the built packages and repository database.
-  - SUDO privileges to be able to use `makechrootpkg`
+  - SUDO privileges to be able to use `makechrootpkg`.
+  - `/etc/pacman.conf` must be configured to use the custom repository's packages if `pacman -U` will not be used.

 ## Dependencies